Skip to content

 print(f" Topics: {[topic.name for topic in item.topics]}") # (2)!

-1. Use dot notation to access nested fields in the user_metadata dictionary.
+1. Use dot notation to access nested fields stored in the user metadata.

 2. The item.topics list contains all the topics that matched the query.
 In this case, all the available topics are returned because no topic-specific filters were applied.